amandate/salestax/README.md

 * Example 2: `java Main "...testing/input1.txt" "...testing/input2.txt"
 "...testing/input3.txt"`

+## Expected Input Text File Format
+Each line represents an item.

+Items must be in the format: [Quantity] [Item Name] at [Item Price]

+If the quantity is greater than 1, the given [Item Price] represents the price for **one** of this item.
+When receipt is outputted, the provided price of that item includes tax and quantity.
+(Aka it's the price for that quantity of items.

 ## Current Limitations
 * Data to classify an item as a book is based on whether its input line contains a word that is synonymous to "book".
 Aka doesn't handle specific book titles.